Sunak faces open revolt over refusal to back tax cuts

 The Tory leader attempted to present himself as the “change” candidate in a pre-conference interview, repeatedly using the word and saying he was “going to do things differently”.

-Earlier, levelling Up secretary Mr Gove told Sky he wanted to see “the tax burden reduced before the next election."
-He also called for tax cuts on working families, following reports the government was look at inheritance tax reform.
+Earlier, levelling up secretary Mr Gove told Sky he wanted to see “the tax burden reduced before the next election”.
+He also called for tax cuts on working families, following reports the government was looking at inheritance tax reform.

 Asked about Mr Gove’s comment, the PM refused to commit to pre-election tax cuts.
 He told the BBC’s Sunday With Laura Kuenssberg: “The best tax cut we can give people is to halve inflation.”